NAVFAC EXWC STEM INTERNSHIPS

 The Office of Naval Research (ONR) Global International Science Program employs technically skilled scientists and engineers to enhance the international science and technology (S&T) engagement of the Navy and to increase the Navy´s awareness of global technology.
 The technical staff, known as science directors—typically scientists with doctorates working across government, academia and industry—work out of offices around the world to scout technologies for ONR and the Naval Research Enterprise (NRE).

-The SFRP provides an opportunity for faculty to participate in research at a DoN Laboratory or warfare center from May through August.
-Eligible faculty must be U.S. citizens who hold teaching or research appointments at any U.S. college or university to include Minority Serving Institutions.
+The Summer Faculty Research Program provides an opportunity for faculty to participate in research at a DoN Laboratory or warfare center from May through August of each year.
+Eligible faculty must be U.S. citizens who hold teaching or research appointments at any U.S. college or university to include Historically Black Colleges and Universities and Minority Serving Institutions (HBCU/MSI).

 DOD COLLEGE ACQUISTION INTERNSHIP PROGRAM